Malvina Shanklin Harlan: Memoir

 Upon its publication by the journal, the memoir was reviewed in an article in The New York Times by Linda Greenhouse, a reporter who covered Supreme Court issues for the newspaper.
 Greenhouse said the memoir was "the deeply personal story of a girl's transformation from a 17-year-old bride to a confident woman, a mother of six, who offered food and drink to the 200 to 300 visitors who thronged the Harlan residence every Monday afternoon, when the wives of Supreme Court justices were expected to be 'at home' to Washington society".
 The coverage by the Times increased interest in the memoir among the public and led to offers from several publishers to publish the manuscript as a book.
 It was then published by Random House with a foreword by Ruth Bader Ginsburg, annotations and an afterword by Linda Przybyszewski, and an epilogue on the Harlan legacy by Amelia Newcomb, a great-great-granddaughter of the Harlans and editor for The Christian Science Monitor.

 The range of dates that Shanklin Harlan used in the title of her memoir (1854–1911) was the period of her time with John Marshall Harlan – from when she met him when she was 16 until his death in 1911.

-Descendants

-The Harlans had six children – three sons and three daughters.
-Their eldest son, Richard, became a Presbyterian minister and educator who served as president of Lake Forest College from 1901 until 1906.
-Their second son, James S. Harlan, practiced in Chicago and served as Attorney General of Puerto Rico before being appointed to the Interstate Commerce Commission in 1906 and becoming that body's chairman in 1914.
-Their youngest son, John Maynard, also practiced in Chicago and served as an alderman before running unsuccessfully for mayor several times; John Maynard's son, John Marshall Harlan II, served as an Associate Justice of the U.S. Supreme Court from 1955 to 1971.
+Family and descendants

+She and her husband were both Presbyterians.
+They had six children – three sons and three daughters.

 Their oldest daughter, Edith, died shortly after she married and bore a child.
+Their eldest son, Richard, became a Presbyterian minister and educator, and he served as president of Lake Forest College from 1901 until 1906.
+Their second son, James S., practiced law in Chicago and served as Attorney General of Puerto Rico before being appointed to the Interstate Commerce Commission in 1906 and becoming that body's chairman in 1914.
+Their youngest son, John Maynard, also practiced law in Chicago and served as an alderman before running unsuccessfully for mayor several times.

+John Maynard's son, John Marshall Harlan II, served as an Associate Justice of the U.S. Supreme Court from 1955 to 1971.